PooriaT/spring_assessment/README.md

 #### Implementing Front End

-A view of the project has been provided in `resources/view/leaderboard.blade.php` and the required static files including `.css` and `.js` are in public directory.
+A view of the project has been provided in `resources/view/leaderboard.blade.php` and the required static files including `.css` and `.js` are in the public directory.

 #### Docker